rhizomes-project/rhizomes-etl/README.md

 determined is accomplished in various ways, depending on the capabilities of each institution's API.

 #### Transform
-Next, the scripts performs transformations on the metadata to address any problems with the data, including inconsistent date formats, missing values and duplicate records.
+Next, the scripts perform transformations on the metadata to address any problems with the data, including inconsistent date formats, missing values and duplicate records.

 #### Load